-• Share any supplemental materials that are necessary to ensure engagement and help in the navigation of this event.
-When should participants expect to receive this material list or the materials?
+• Are supplemental materials necessary to ensure engagement and help in the navigation of this event?
+What information is needed?
 How will this information be distributed?
+How far in advance do participants need to receive the content?

 Interactivity

 - Live polling: Will polling be used during live events?
 If so, how will this information be summarized for participants?
 How will it be recorded or not recorded to maintain confidentiality if there is potential for use in the future? - Question and answer: Who will monitor the questions during a presentation?
 Do all participants see the questions or will a moderator be able to pre-screen questions or assist with answering/triage? - Provide Note taking and favoriting slides for participants proactively so that these needs are already offered.